-As students at Fredonia, oboists follow a course of study that includes work in the following areas:
+While students at Fredonia, oboists follow a course of study that includes:

-- Technique: Students work on developing a rich, deep tone with a flexible vibrato.
-Etudes and technical exercises develop a wide dynamic range and technical ability.
-Students are also introduced to modern techniques, including double-tonguing.
+- Technique: Oboe students are encouraged to develop a focused, beautiful tone with a flexible vibrato.
+Etudes and technical exercises are used to develop a strong technical ability.
+Students also learn double-tonguing and more extended techniques.

-- Repair: Studens are encouraged to learn the fundamentals of instrument repair – specifically, cleaning and adjusting their own instrument.
+- Repair: Oboe students are encouraged to learn the fundamentals of instrument repair – specifically, cleaning and adjusting their own instrument.

-- English Horn and Oboe d'Amore: Oboists are encouraged to learn to play the English horn and oboe d'amore.
+- English Horn and Oboe d'Amore: All oboe students learn to play the English horn and oboe d'amore.
 Fredonia owns and maintains these instruments for student use.

 While at Fredonia, oboists perform in the large ensembles including two orchestras and four bands.
 Oboe students also perform in chamber groups (woodwind, string, percussion, etc.); in solo recitals in a world-class recital hall; in masterclasses with renown oboists; in new compositions; in regional professional orchestras; as concerto competition winners; and have the chance to attend concerts and conferences off-campus.

-The oboe studio serves the community by hosting a Double Reed Day for high school and middle school students, and with off-campus concerts.
+The oboe studio serves the community by hosting a Double Reed Day and Oboe day for high school and middle school students.